The Judge

 Rabbit

-This recent washout forced the trail to be rerouted below it.
+A recent washout forced the trail to be rerouted below it

-After hiking through trees we finally have an open view.
+After hiking through trees, we finally had an open view

-We saw signs of recent bear activity so we were especially vigilant on avalanche slopes
+We saw signs of recent bear activity, so we were especially vigilant on

 Diana Lake

-After the lake we head to the pass.
+After the lake we made our way to the pass

 Mount Norman behind us